Why is biodiversity important?

 Exploring the science behind biodiversity loss

-To strengthen the scientific evidence base on biodiversity and make this available to policy-makers, The Royal Society has commissioned a series of essays from global experts in fields as diverse as biology, conservation, ecology, environment, economics and population.
-They are intended to stimulate discussion on the problems and potential solutions to arrest and reverse the decline in biodiversity.
-Those essays that have already been received are available below.
-Further essays will be published soon.
+To strengthen the scientific evidence base on biodiversity and make this available to policymakers, the Royal Society has commissioned a series of essays from global experts in fields as diverse as conservation, ecology, environmental change, economics and population.
+They are intended to stimulate discussion on the problems and potential solutions to halt and reverse the decline in biodiversity.
+The essays are available below.